cygni/paintbot-client-java/README.md

 ## Implementation

 There is only one class in this project, have a look at SimplePaintbotPlayer.java.
-The main method to start in looks like this:
+The method to start in looks like this:

 ```java
 @Override